mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

   Translators are configured upon :class:`~uds.translator.translator.Translator` class object creation.
-  All you have to do is provide collection of :class:`~uds.translator.service.service.Service` class objects that contain translation logic for each :ref:`diagnostic service <knowledge-base-diagnostic-service>`.
+  All you have to do is provide collection of :class:`~uds.translator.service.service.Service` class objects that contain translation logic for each :ref:`diagnostic service <knowledge-base-service>`.

   **Example code:**